The Main Objective...Positive Drainage

 SUMP RECEIVERS: Roof drain manufacturers provide a flat plate sump receiver with their roof drains.
 This puts the roof drain flat on the roof.
 Further, when the roofer adds the roof covering to the drain, it becomes higher than the roof surface.
 This means rainwater must travel uphill to enter the roof drain.
 This is “negative” drainage and can have disastrous results.

-Wood sump boxes: This has been the main method used by the construction industry for decades.
+WOOD SUMP BOXES: This has been the main method used by the construction industry for decades.
 The installer used wood products to build a sump box.
 This is a very laborious, time consuming and ultimately expensive process.
+Further, the installer had to try and make the sump receiver and the roof drain fit between the roof joists.
+This couldn’t be done without cutting huge pieces from the sump pan down to make it work.
+Cutting the sump pan down reduces the beneficial effect of it.

-Roof drain sump pans are designed and engineered to achieve positive flat roof drainage.
+The roof drain sump pans on this website are designed and engineered to achieve positive flat roof drainage.
 NO EXCEPTIONS

 These products have passed rigorous field testing over a number of years and they work exactly as stated and will achieve positive drainage on every job, every time, no exceptions when installed correctly.